Inventory accounting explained: methods, costs, and tax

 Inventory accounting methods

-Businesses use different methods to calculate inventory value and cost of goods sold.
-The method you choose affects your reported profit and tax obligations.
+The inventory accounting method you choose determines how you calculate the value of stock on hand and the cost of goods sold.
+Each method affects your reported profit and tax obligations differently.

 Here are the four main approaches:

-• FIFO (First In, First Out): Assumes you sell your oldest inventory first.
-Works well when prices are rising because it results in lower COGS and higher reported profit.
+- FIFO (first in, first out): Assumes you sell your oldest inventory first.
+This method works well when prices are rising because it results in lower cost of goods sold and higher reported profit.

-• Weighted average: Calculates an average cost across all units in stock.
-Useful when inventory items are similar and prices fluctuate moderately.
+- Weighted average: Calculates an average cost across all units in stock.
+It's useful when your inventory items are similar and prices fluctuate moderately.

-• Specific identification: Tracks the actual cost of each individual item.
-Best suited for businesses selling unique or high-value products, like vehicles or custom furniture.
+- Specific identification: Tracks the actual cost of each individual item.
+This method is best suited for businesses selling unique or high-value products, such as vehicles or custom furniture.

-Most small businesses in Canada use FIFO or weighted average.
+Most Canadian small businesses use FIFO or weighted average.
 Your accountant can help you choose the method that fits your business and complies with Canadian accounting standards.

 How to do inventory accounting

-When valuing inventory, include all costs required to get items ready for sale:
+When valuing inventory, include all costs required to get items ready for sale.
+The CRA expects you to account for more than just the purchase price.

 Don't include general business expenses like rent, utilities, or administrative salaries.
 These are operating costs, not inventory costs.